-The design and spacing of maintenance facilities along the HSR alignment would require the Bakersfield to Palmdale Project Section to include two types of maintenance facilities-an LMF and a MOWF-in the Antelope Valley.
+The design and spacing of maintenance facilities along the HSR alignment would require the Bakersfield to Palmdale Project Section to include two types of maintenance facilities-a light maintenance facility (LMF) and a maintenance-of-way facility (MOWF)-in the Antelope Valley.
 The Bakersfield to Palmdale Project Section EIR/EIS process has not included identification of a heavy maintenance facility (HMF) site.
 At this time, the Authority is anticipating the identification and selection of an HMF site built in the Central Valley that would service the entire statewide system.
-If necessary, the Avenue M site in Lancaster could be modified within its current footprint to accommodate a reduced HMF that would only service the Bakersfield to Palmdale Project Section and potential projects to the south.
+If necessary, the Avenue M LMF Zone in Lancaster could be modified within its current footprint to accommodate a reduced HMF that would only service the Bakersfield to Palmdale Project Section and potential projects to the south.